fylgja/site/src/components/stylelint-config/order.md

 ## Exceptions & Preprocessors

-There are some exceptions for the code order.

-In preprocessors there are some code order rules.
+There are some exceptions in the code order, Preprocessors are using some code order rules.

-These are;
 - `extends` before
 - `mixins` before but after `extends`
 - `inline variables` before but after `mixins`